 CuCr1Zr alloy unlocks the power of additively manufactured copper induction coils

-A recent induction hardening simulation where we compared one of our to a conventional bended copper coil showcases the many ways that 3D printing an induction coil achieves better results.
+A recent induction hardening simulation where we compared one of our 3D printed copper coils to a conventional bended copper coil showcases the many ways that 3D printing an induction coil achieves better results.

 In the experiment, we maintained the same boundary conditions, magnetic excitation and frequency of simulation for both induction coil versions.
 As shown below, the main difference between the coils at first glance is displaying the conventional copper coil’s rounded tube structure and the 3D-printed coil’s square geometry.